dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 layout: post
 categories: three.js
 id: 511
-updated: 2022-08-25 09:10:24
+updated: 2022-12-28 08:45:54
-version: 1.39
+version: 1.40
 ---

 I want to start creating some video projects some of which will feature an outdoor type scene, so I would like to make some crude yet functional models composed of built in threejs geometry constructors, and one such model that I will want will be a kind of tree.
 I might want to end up making a few models that are a kind of tree actually, but one will be something that looks like a pine tree rather than one of the other general types of trees.
-So this post will be another one of my posts on a [three js basic model example](/2021/02/19/threejs-examples/) using just the [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) JavaScript library, and a little additional vanilla javaScript code to make a quick crude model of a tree that looks like some kind of ever green type tree.
+So this post will be another one of my posts on a [threejs project example](/2021/02/19/threejs-examples/) using just the [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) JavaScript library, and a little additional vanilla javaScript code to make a quick crude model of a tree that looks like some kind of ever green type tree.

 This model makes use of the three js built in [cone geometry](/2019/07/31/threejs-cone/) constructor, and the [THREE.group constructor](/2018/05/16/threejs-grouping-mesh-objects/) to make collections of cones sized and positioned in such a way to from a circle of cones with each cone pointing outward from the center.
 I will then have a few of these kinds of groups stacked on top of each other that will form an over all group that is the full tree.
 I will then just want to adjust the length, and possibly the radius of the cones from the bottom cone group section to the top.

-I have made a number of other models like this that can be described as a crude yet effective kinds of model that can be used in an over all larger project, when it comes to creating a typical outdoor like scene.
-There is not just stopping with this kind of model for a tree, but going on to make a few more with a similar style, I will want at least a few models like this and not just one.
-These kinds of models in my opinion work when it comes to a kind of simple low polly art style, where the focus is more on the over all subject of the project and not so much the graphics.
-Also there are many other things in a project that I would like to move on with, and not end up spending vast abouts of time making models, so it seems like a good idea to just slap some quick solutions together and focus on something else when it comes to this.
-So it would seem that I would just like to make the decision to set the bar fairly low, make a simple model of something, and then move on to the next thing when it comes to an over all project.

 This kind of example is a very basic getting started type example when it comes to just figuring out some basic ideas for projects, and reusable assets that I can use in a larger project.
 This might not be the most fun and exciting example, but working out a half way decent way of creating a tree model is a good start for creating a larger over all project in which I might make use of this.
 There is not just making a module that will be used to create and maybe mutate this kind of group of mesh objects, but using this tree model with a bunch of other little projects to make an over all larger project.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/1y4XpWfx_Ao" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Three threejs tree model, and what to know before continuing with this post

 This is a post on using the javaScript library known as three.js that can be used to create and work with 3d objects in a client side JavaScript environment.
 This is not a [getting started post on three js](/2018/04/04/threejs-getting-started/) by itself as well as how to use the many various constructors functions in threejs, as well as [what a constructor function is to begin with](/2019/02/27/js-javascript-constructor/).
 So then I assume that you have at least some background with the basics when it comes to using three js, as well as javaScript programing in general.
 If not you might have a hard time following the content of this post as I am using a lot of features in the source code that you should have at least some understanding of before hand.
 I will not be getting into every little detail that you show know at this point here, but I will be outline some things tht you might want to read up on more before continuing with this post.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/1y4XpWfx_Ao" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Read up on THREE.Group, THREE.Mesh, and the Object3d base class in general

 This model of a tree is a collection of Mesh Objects that are part of a Group that are in turn a part of another Group.
 There is reading up more on the Mesh class, and also the Group class, but it might be best to read up more on the [Object3d class in general](/2018/04/23/threejs-object3d/).
 The Object3d class is a base class of Mesh objects, Groups, Cameras, and even a whole Scene object.
 So my learning everything there is to know about the Object3d class it is then possible to apply that to all kinds of other objects in three.js.

-### Do not just stop with this example when it comes to making trees
+### Do not just stop with this example when it comes to making Groups of mesh objects

+I have made a number of other models like this that can be described as a crude yet effective kinds of model that can be used in an over all larger project, when it comes to creating a typical outdoor like scene.
+One of the first projects that I have made in this kind of style was my [guy one model](/2021/04/29/threejs-examples-guy-one/).
+There is not just stopping with this kind of model for a tree, but going on to make a few more with a similar style.
+These kinds of models in my opinion work when it comes to a kind of simple low polly art style, where the focus is more on the over all subject of the project and not so much the graphics.
+Also there are many other things in a project that I would like to move on with, and not end up spending vast abouts of time making models, so it seems like a good idea to just slap some quick solutions together and focus on other aspects of an over all project.

-There are a lot of ways of going about making tree models even when it comes to the crude informal style that I like to make them with.
-This is an example where I am making a whole bunch of mesh objects using the cone geometry, but another nice way to just quickly make something that looks a little like a three is to just place a sphere on top of a box or cylinder geometry and calling it a day.
-In fact I [have another tree model worked out](/2021/05/19/threejs-examples-tree-sphere/) that is just that simple, and if you ask me it still works when it comes to a crude low Polly art style.
+I [have another tree model worked out](/2021/05/19/threejs-examples-tree-sphere/) that is just that simple, and if you ask me it still works when it comes to a crude low Polly art style.

 ### The source code for these demos and the three module are on github